schooltool-project/schooltool-book/source/features.rst

 SchoolTool provides a simple attendance and participation journal allows a teacher to track absences and tardies, and optionally assign each student a numeric score for each class meeting.
 Each meeting of a section can also be assigned a description.
 The teacher can add a cumulative attendance/participation grade for the term.

-Individual entries in the journal grid are stored to the server without requiring a page reload using Ajax.
+Individual entries in the journal grid are stored to the server without requiring a page reload.
 The journal displays average participation scores and total absences for the term.

-The current system is adequate for teacher record keeping and providing basic data for report cards.
+The current system is sufficient for teacher record keeping and providing basic data for report cards.
 We have not implemented a full workflow to manage excused and unexcused absences for a school with strict legal requirements, such as US public schools.
 We will focus on improving the user experience and reports for this simpler case first.

    .. image:: images/intrepid/journal.png